What is Coverage, and Why does it Matter?

 When most people speak of coverage, they are referring to the first definition, where coverage is used as a measurement of the comprehensiveness or thoroughness of some testing.
 For coverage to be measurable, it must be based on a Model.
 This model can be a diagram, flowchart, sequence diagram or any other kind of pictorial representation.
 We can count the body and lines, or the combinations of them, to trace pathways.
 These pathways can be then be used to define a target coverage.

-Coverage in Test Modeller
+Coverage in Quality Modeller

-Test Modeller counts three elements in models:
+Quality Modeller counts three elements in models:

 1. Nodes